ruedaibanez1986/Project_ETL-/README.md

 ### Extracting the Data

-*We extracted the data from the Thern customer database
+We extracted the data from the Thern customer database.

 ### Transforming the Data